arrahtech/osdq-spark/README.md

 **V.0.0.1**

-## Why Framework is needed
+**Contact us SUPPORT@ARRAHTECH.COM**

 Framework is JSON based data processing module which converts JSON into Apache Spark code and runs on spark cluster.

-1. How it will help you ?
+### How it will help you ?

-2. You do not need spark developers to write data processing code
+1. You do not need spark developers to write data processing code
-3. It will enhance the development time
+2. It will enhance the development time
-4. Traditional SQL based data processing can be easily changed to JSON
+3. Traditional SQL based data processing can be easily changed to JSON
-5. Data Processing and Data Storage can be combined
+4. Data Processing and Data Storage can be combined
-6. Easy to wrap up code and run on cloud
+5. Easy to wrap up code and run on cloud

 ### Architecture